benita-ekene/NodejsTutorialApp/README.md

 **// Manipulate the params with parameters such as id, name, age and sex using any CRUD operator of your choice:**

 **Examples:**
-<li>for GET use:-   localhost:5000/user/1</li>
+<li>for GET operator use:-   "localhost:5000/user/1".</li>
-<li>for POST use:-   localhost:5000/user/Benita</li>
+<li>for POST use:-   "localhost:5000/user/Benita".</li>
-<li>for DELETE:-  localhost:5000/user/Adult</li>
+<li>for DELETE:-  "localhost:5000/user/Adult".</li>
-<li>for PUT use:-   localhost:5000/user/Male</li>
+<li>for PUT use:-   "localhost:5000/user/Male".</li>

-//Always check the CRUD operator in use before posting your request on Postman
+//Always check the CRUD operator in use before posting your request on Postman.